Lee Ka Yiu

-Lee Ka Yiu (李嘉耀 (lei^{5} gaa^{1} jiu^{6}); born 10 April 1992 in Hong Kong) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Southern.
+Lee Ka Yiu (李嘉耀 (lei^{5} gaa^{1} jiu^{6}); born 10 April 1992) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Southern.

 Club career

 Sham Shui Po

 Lee Ka Yiu joined Sham Shui Po youth team when he was young.
 In 2008, Third 'District' League team Sham Shui Po youth team members were all promoted to the first team to gain experience.
 In the first season, the club reached the final of Junior Shield, which eventually lost 0–2 to Shatin.
 The club then gained promotion to Second Division in their second season.

 Lee helped the club to gain promote from Second Division by scoring 4 goals in 16 games in the 2010–11 season.
 In the 2011–12 season, he featured every game for Sham Shui Po, including 18 league games, 2 Senior Shield, 2 League Cup and 2 FA Cup matches.
 However, the team eventually regulated after finishing on the second last place of the league.